tomcl/issie/README.md

 ## Getting Started

-If you just want to run the app go to the [releases page](https://github.com/tomcl/issie/releases) and follow the instructions on how to download and run the prebuilt binaries.
-Note that the Windows binary will run on Linux under WINE.
+If you just want to run the app go to the [releases page](https://github.com/tomcl/issie/releases) and download download and run the prebuilt binaries.

+* Windows: unzip \*.zip anywhere and double-click the top-level Issie.exe application un the unzipped files.
+* Macos: Double click the dmg and run the application inside the folder, or drag and drop to to install.
+    * The binaries are not signed.
+You will need to [perform a one-off security bypass](https://www.wikihow.com/Install-Software-from-Unsigned-Developers-on-a-Mac).

 If you want to get started as a developer, follow these steps.

-### Install Prerequisites
+### Development Install Prerequisites

 Download and install (if you already have these tools installed just check the version constraints).